aiotrope/syz-G/README.md

 To run this project, you will need to add the following environment variables to your .env file.

-- For `server` directory, the .env must be located at the root of `server` directory.
+- For `server` directory, the .env must be located at the root of `xzymous` directory.

 - Port `8080` is preconfigured by default in the `server`.